Lance Frazier: Saskatchewan Roughriders

 In October 2006, Frazier signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played in one game, making two tackles.

 In 2007, he recorded 24 tackles, one interception for three yards, and one fumble recovery for 31 yards.
 He started 12 games at defensive halfback, including both playoff games and the Grey Cup championship.
 He spent 9 games on the injured reserve list.

 In 2008, he started 17 regular season games, recording 37 tackles, 5 interceptions (led the team), 2 special teams tackles and one fumble recovery.

 In 2009, he was re-signed before Frazier entered free agency.
 He started 15 regular season games (missed 2 games with injury), the playoffs and the Grey Cup game at defensive halfback.
 He tallied 38 tackles, 5 interceptions (led the team), one fumble recovery and was named a CFL West Division All-star.

 In 2010, he started 18 regular season games, the playoffs and the Grey Cup game as a defensive halfback.
 He posted 34 tackles, 4 interceptions, one sack, one pass defensed and one special teams tackle.
 In 2011, he was limited to 13 games because of a hamstring injury.
 On June 24, 2012, Frazier was released after six seasons with the Roughriders.

 Personal life

 Frazier is an athletic director administrative assistant for Kennett High School in Kennett Square, Pennsylvania.
 In 2018, he was named as the head football coach.
-In his first season he led the Blue Demons to their first playoff berth in school history.
-After leading Blue Demons to a 9-1 regular season record and the first 2 playoff wins in school history, he was named the 2019-2020 Pennsylvania Football Coach of the Year by the National Federation of High Schools.
-In 2020, the Blue Demons went 2-2 and made the playoffs before their championship dreams were cut short by the Corona Virus Pandemic.
-Kennett went 7-3 in both 2021 and 2022, capturing the Blue Demons' first Chesmont Title in 2022.
+In his first season, he led the Blue Demons to their first playoff berth in school history.
+After leading the Blue Demons to a 9–1 regular season record and the first two playoff wins in school history, he was named the 2019–20 Pennsylvania Football Coach of the Year by the National Federation of High Schools.